 Nursing - Critical Care Nursing - Intensive Care

-Critical care nursing requires an advanced knowledge base, skilled assessment, prompt intervention, and ongoing evaluation to care for the critically ill with complex needs.
+The critical care nurse maintains the balance between the science of nursing and the art of caring.
 This course will provide the nurse with an opportunity to develop, enhance and maintain these specialist skills that are required to care for the critically ill.

 This programme will enhance your career prospects and give you the building blocks for lifelong self-directed learning.
 It will also provide you with the vital knowledge and skills to innovate and lead in your area of practice in Critical Care.
 Following successful completion of the Graduate Certificate in Nursing Critical Care - Intensive Care, you will be able to complete an MSc Critical Care in one academic year.